breadcat/blog.minskio.co.uk/content/quotes.md

 >If you were any simpler you'd have to be watered every day

+>I'm not a real doctor, But I am a real worm <!-- they might be giants -->

 >I'm not complaining, I'm just explaining <!-- austin mcconnell -->

 >In Scotland the forbidden fruit is fruit. <!-- Gary Delaney -->